Ribeirosk8/DataAnalysisProjects/README.md

 #Instructions to setup mysql on your local computer

-1. SQL database dump is in db_dump.sql file above.
+1. SQL database dump is in db_dump.sql file.
 Download db_dump.sql file to your local computer and import it to SQL database.

 ## Data Analysis Using SQL